o3de/sig-ui-ux/rev-the-engine/readme.md

   * Workflow 7 - Team collaboration: working on a project with multiple contributors
   * Workflow 8 - Editor extension: the process of creating Gems to extend the functionality of the engine
   * Workflow 9 - Packaging & deployment: the process of packaging and sharing your project
+  * Workflow 10 - Cloud services integration: the process to integrate other 3rd party cloud services, such as AWS, with your project.

 Each of these workflows are broad and will look different depending on what project you are working on.
 Within each are various user stories; when running Walk the Engine sessions we will focus on specific user stories from each workflow.